On this page

 Modern Testing Methodologies: Agile, DevOps, and Beyond

-Your enterprise testing strategy shouldn’t exist in a silo; it should be built on proven methodologies that promote collaboration, agility, and continuous improvement.
+The methodology your team follows shapes how quickly defects surface, how effectively teams communicate, and how well testing keeps pace with development.
 Agile testing embeds QA directly into development from day one, making quality a shared responsibility across each sprint cycle.
 DevOps approaches tear down those old walls between development and IT operations, accelerating delivery through smart automation and shared accountability.

 You need to implement daily standups where both developers and testers discuss blockers together.
 It doubles communication effectiveness.
 You might also explore Behaviour-Driven Development (BDD) for crystal-clear requirements or Risk-Based Testing to focus your efforts where they’ll have maximum impact.